Charles McKinley Saltzman

 Charles McKinley Saltzman (18 October 1871 – 25 November 1942) was an American Major General.
 He participated in several military campaigns and held the office of Chief Signal Officer.

 Military career

 Charles M. Saltzman was commissioned as a second lieutenant of cavalry from the United States Military Academy in 1896.
-He was assigned to the Cavalry and served with the 1st Cavalry in Cuba, where he earned two Silverstars for gallantry during the Battle of Las Guasimas and Santiago in 1898.
+He was assigned to the Cavalry and served with the 1st Cavalry in Cuba, where he earned two Silver Stars for gallantry during the Battle of Las Guasimas and Santiago in 1898.

 Saltzman became signal officer in General Leonard Woods staff and participated in the US campaign during the Moro Rebellion in the Philippine–American War.
 1912 in London he was a delegate of the United States for the International Radiotelegraph Convention.

 With the entry of the United States in World War I in 1918, Saltzman was transferred to the Division of Military Aeronautics.
 After the retirement of Chief Signal Officer George Owen Squier in 1924, Saltzmann was appointed as successor and held the post of Chief Signal Officer until his own retirement in 1928.